Shane T. Russell, MD

 The goal of the vasectomy reversal procedure is to surgically re-establish the normal flow of sperm.
 Factors which influence success rates include the type of connection needed (vas-to-vas vs. vas-to-epididymis), surgical technique used, as well as the genetics of the individual man, as some men are prone to form more or less scar tissue in this area as they heal.
 Sperm counts and quality often take time to improve following a reversal as the system adjusts to its new non-obstructed environment.
 Typically sperm enter the ejaculate within 3-6 months following reversal surgery, but it can take longer or shorter amounts of time in individual circumstances.

 In general, normal sperm counts are defined as 15-20 million sperm/cc with a motility (% of sperm swimming) of greater than or equal to 50%.
 Morphology (the % of sperm with perfectly normal shapes) is highly lab-dependent and its association with fertility outcomes is less clear.
-A total motile sperm count (i.e. the total number of swimming sperm in the entire sample) of 20 million sperm or more is ideal following a reversal, though men with a total motile sperm count of 10 million sperm are often fertile as well.
+The goal is to get the highest number of best quality sperm possible for optimal rates of pregnancy.
+Fertility is still possible with sperm counts less that those in the 'normal' range, but you typically like to see a return of at minimum 5 million sperm/cc to have a good chance of pregnancy, either naturally or with the assistance of 'low tech' interventions such as intrauterine inseminations (IUI).
+Sperm typically return within 3-6 months, and often increase in number and quality over the first year.

 Dr. Russell's Success Rates (chance of sperm returning in good numbers):